 A lighthouse is a steady and grounded structure that guides people to safety.
 With a goal to #CARRYLIGHT, it illuminates the darkest of times, bringing you love and hope.

-In honor of Lighthouse Day, discover some of the rich symbolism behind these iconic sources of light.
+In honor of Blood Cancer Awareness Month, discover some of the rich symbolism behind these iconic sources of light.

 Illumination and Guidance